-- 1. The following decisions shall be deemed to significantly affect the education, health or safety of a student: - 1.1 Disciplinary suspension from school for a period in excess of five (5) consecutive days; - 1.2 Exclusion from school for a health condition: - 1.3 Placement in an educational program (this does not refer to classroom or teacher preference); - 1.4 Grade promotion or graduation; - 1.5 Refusal to offer an educational program to a non-graduated student sixteen (16) years of age or older; and, - 1.6 Any other decision that significantly impacts the present or future educational program of the student.
+- 1. The following decisions shall be deemed to significantly affect the education, health or safety of a student: - 1.1 Disciplinary suspension from school for a period in excess of five (5) consecutive days; - 1.2 Exclusion from school for a health condition; - 1.3 Placement in an educational program (this does not refer to classroom or teacher preference or matters related to school transfer requests and placement in programs of choice.
+Families wishing to discuss school placement requests are encouraged to contact the Central Registration Office to discuss their specific situation); - 1.4 Grade promotion or graduation; - 1.5 Refusal to offer an educational program to a non-graduated student sixteen (16) years of age or older; and, - 1.6 Any other decision that significantly impacts the present or future educational program of the student.